JustinWhittecar/chorus/README.md

 ## How It Works
 1. **Input**: Paste raw user feedback (multiple lines of text).
 2. **Process**: AI clusters feedback into themes.
 3. **Output**: Clean cards with a theme title, summary, and supporting quotes.

+**CSV Uploads**
+- Upload a .csv with or without headers.
+- Choose the column that contains feedback text.
+- Chorus merges CSV rows with any pasted text, de-duplicates, and analyzes up to 500 lines.
+- After analysis, download a labeled CSV: `original_text, theme_title`.

 ---